internetstandards/toolbox-wiki/DMARC-how-to.md

 DMARC for inbound e-mail traffic can be accomplished by setting up OpenDMARC and integrate it with Postfix.

 ### Set up OpenDMARC
-Make sure the file **/etc/opendmarc.conf** has a least the following configuration options.
+Make sure the file **/etc/opendmarc.conf** has a least the following configuration parameters.

     AuthservID mail.example.nl
     PidFile /var/run/opendmarc/opendmarc.pid